gungurbuz/CSEE/README.md

 ## Logs

-When the user opts to save the results, the program generates a `compression_results.csv` file in the specified directory with the following format:
+When the user opts to save the results, the program generates a `compression_results.csv` file in the specified directory.